 Fraser Island is the largest sand island in the world.… Read the rest

-For many people whale watching is a bucket list item, something to experience once in a lifetime.
-Off the coast of Brisbane, Australia, with the help of Eye Spy, we’re lucky enough to experience this phenomenon for around 6 months of each year. … Read the rest
+For many people, whale watching is a bucket-list experience, something to tick off once in a lifetime.
+Off the coast of Brisbane, Australia, we’re lucky enough to enjoy this spectacle for nearly six months each year with the help of Eye Spy.… Read the rest

 If I could only choose one place to be in Australia, I think this would have to be it.
 North Stradbroke Island (referred to as ‘Straddie’ by the locals), on Brisbane’s door step is a hop, skip and a jump. … Read the rest